 Improvisation takes a multitude of forms.
-It might be that you customize the color of your screen (often because the designer thought that a good interface should look like a play-school).
+It might be that a user wishes to customize the color of their screen (because the designer thought that a good interface should look like a play-school).
 This may not do much for the function of your work-system, but it does mean that your disposition towards work is a heck of a lot sunnier as you use it.
 Or it might be that the information system which you use expects you to enter data on one step of your work before another.
 You might be able to enter data into a separate screen for each step, reordering the steps as you wish.
 More usually, you have to enter fake data into the first step, then go back later to change this, once you have the real data.
 This is because IT systems designers treat software design as a well-structured problem.
 A well-structured problem is one that contains the solution within its definition.
 Defining the problem as a tic-tac-toe game application means that you have a set of rules for how the game is played which absolutely define how it should work.
-The only discretion left to the designer is whether to support one or two players and how to present the functions in a usable screen interface.
-This is not rocket science: most designers can manage this level of design without making the game unusable.
+This is fine if everything goes to plan, but a huge pain for users when it does not.
+The only discretion left to the user is how to format the results in a printed report, which is not much comfort if your whole transaction failed because you were prevented from going back to change one of the inputs.
+This is not rocket science – developers need to design systems that let users work autonomously.